Abscess

 - Pyogenic: Commonest form of an abscess.
 It can be subcutaneous, deep or can occur within the viscera such as liver or kidney.
 In this chapter, pyogenic abscess refers to soft tissue abscess.

-- Pyaemic: Occurs due to circulation of pyaemic emboli in the blood (pyaemia).
+- Pyaemic abscesses develop due to the circulation of pyaemic emboli in the bloodstream (pyaemia).

-- Cold: Usually refers to tubercular abscess due to involvement of either lymph nodes or spine.
+- "cold" abscesses typically refer to tubercular abscesses resulting from the involvement of either lymph nodes or the spine.
 (2)

 Risk Factors